Chapter 12 : Chapter Twelve - Severus

 “Quite,” I replied icily.

-Over the murmuring buzz of the crowd a quiet tapping could be heard as large raindrops beat a slow staccato on the canvas awning protecting the teachers’ seats from the elements.
+Over the murmuring buzz of the crowd, a quiet tapping could be heard as large raindrops started to beat a slow staccato on the canvas awning protecting the teachers’ seats from the elements.
 However, it soon stopped as though the weather couldn’t make up its mind on how to behave.
 In the distance a deep rumble of thunder rolled.
-My eyes sweeping over the crowd in front of me, I soon picked out Avrille sitting a few rows below us with Lavinia, who was waving a Gryffindor flag.
+My eyes sweeping the crowd in front of me, I soon picked out Avrille sitting a few rows below us with Lavinia, who was waving a Gryffindor flag.
 Suddenly, cheers erupted from the crowd as the two teams emerged from their locker rooms.

 “Why, Severus,” Lucius said as he clapped lightly for the Slytherin team’s appearance, “I do believe I see that charming little apprentice of yours.
 Avrille, isn’t it?”